MojosBeans100/MS3-bike-hire/README.md

 # Testing
 ## Functionality testing
-* Each piece of code was tested in Gitpod as well as in Python Tutor (where possible).
+* The code was tested numerous times in Gitpod to validate results.
-* Family members and friends were asked to test the app once the final product was deployed.

 ## Code Validation
 * The code was checked using Pep8online checker.
 <img src="images/code-check.PNG">